 Legal name changes in Nevada can be accomplished in three different ways:

-- by getting married in Nevada and taking the spouse’s surname;
+- by getting married in Nevada and taking your spouse’s surname;

-- by getting divorced in Nevada and reverting to a maiden surname; or
+- by getting divorced in Nevada and reverting to your maiden surname; or

-- by petitioning a Nevada court to change names to anything the petitioner wants
+- by petitioning a Nevada court to change names to anything you want.

-People getting married or divorced simply have their names changes written into the marriage certificate or divorce decree, respectively.
-In contrast, people petitioning the court for a new name have to file various forms and possibly publish the news in a local paper.
+If you get married or divorced, you can simply have your name change written into your marriage certificate or divorce decree, respectively.
+In contrast, if you petition the court for a new name, you have to file various forms and possibly publish the news in a local paper.